 This section outlines some general principles to be followed by the auditor and the licensee to ensure the audit/orreview is conducted in a thorough and timely manner.
-These principles are discussed in the following sections.
+Thesprinciples are discussed in the following sections.

-10.1 Assistance to be provided Provided by the licenseeLicensee
+10.1 Assistance to be provided Provided by the licensee Licensee

-The Authority requires licensees to facilitate the audit/or review process by providing to the auditor, as needed and in a timely manner:
+The Authority requires licensees to facilitate the auditor review process by providing to the auditor, as needed and in a timely manner:

-- access to the facilities and business premises identified in the audit or review plan; - access to required materials and information sources that the auditor needs to conduct the auditor review, including data, performance reports, records and any other relevant information; - access to the relevant person(s) in each of the licensee's business units that are being audited; and - an introduction to persons, other than employees of the licensee, who are relevant to the audit or review.
+- access to the facilities and business premises identified in the audit or review plant - access to required materials and information sources that the auditor needs to conduct the audit/orreview, including data, performance reports, records and any other relevant information; - access to the relevant person(s) in each of the licensee's business units that are being audited; and - an introduction to persons, other than employees of the licensee, who are relevant to the audit or review.